oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

-### Sample Life Cycle Management Scripts
+### Sample Lifecycle Management Scripts

-The operator provides sample life cycle management scripts to start up or shut down a specific Managed Server or cluster in a deployed domain, or the entire deployed domain.
+The operator provides sample lifecycle management scripts to start up or shut down a specific Managed Server or cluster in a deployed domain, or the entire deployed domain.
 In addition, it provides sample scripts to force a new introspection of a domain, scale a cluster, or monitor a domain.